yuxden/hiwifi_scripts/anyconn.md

 ## Read me

+### disclaimer

+i've tested Android and Windows version myself, but i can't guarantee the accuracy of my tutorials for iOS and BB10 since i don't have those devices, and the screenshots are contributions from other users

+### Error?
 - if you get `untrusted server blocked` error, tap `change settings`, then uncheck `block untrusted servers`
 - whenever prompted `do you wish to proceed`, yes you want to